soofstad/react-oauth2-pkce/README.md

   // user has been redirected back from the auth server postLogin?: () => void  // default: () => null
   // Optional callback function for the 'refreshTokenExpired' event.
-  // You likely want to display a message saying the user need to login again onRefreshTokenExpire?: (event: TRefreshTokenExpiredEvent) => void  // default: undefined
+  // You likely want to display a message saying the user need to login again.
+A page refresh is enough. onRefreshTokenExpire?: (event: TRefreshTokenExpiredEvent) => void  // default: undefined
   // Whether or not to decode the access token (should be set to 'false' if the access token is not a JWT (e.g. from Github))
   // If `false`, 'tokenData' will be 'undefined' from the <AuthContext>
   decodeToken?: boolean  // default: true
-  // By default, it will automatically redirect the user to the login server if not already logged in.
+  // By default, the package will automatically redirect the user to the login server if not already logged in.
   // If set to false, you need to call the "login()" function to login (e.g. with a "Login" button) autoLogin?: boolean  // default: true
   // Can be used to provide any non-standard parameters to the authentication request